+Pope Gregory, around the year 600 revised the list reducing it to the more common list of seven deadly sins.
 It is probably true that they were used extensively to teach principles from God's Word, particularly in the centuries before the invention of the printing press when the Bible was not available for the common man to read and study.

 The Bible does validate all of these concepts, but nowhere are they recorded in a list like this and nowhere in the Bible are they specifically referred to as the seven deadly sins or seven virtues.

 There are several more sins listed in Galatians, but they are not identified as deadly sins either.